JackV2020/Watermeter-Domoticz---Toon/README.md

 After this you can add a device of the Type 'Jacks Water Meter'.

-To get your water meter and other data on a rooted Toon 1 or Toon 2 you may use my app https://github.com/JackV2020/Toon-Domoticz-MonitorCS.
+To get your water meter and other data on a rooted Toon 1 or Toon 2 you may use my Toon APP 'Domoticz Monitor'  https://github.com/JackV2020/domoMon

 There is also a very nice app available in the Toon store : ToonWater by oepi-loepi.